ModelFlame Class

 Tuple of

-is list of results at each monitor points,s
+(r, s), whereris list of results at each monitor points,sisBeamStateobject after the last monitor point.

 - static collect_data(result, *args, **kws)[source]